-Our six years of R & D have validated our performance predictions on three prototype machines and a utility-scale storage machine is currently under development.
+Our eight years of R & D have validated our performance predictions on three prototype machines and a utility-scale storage machine is currently under development.

-News Announcement!
 The Energy Technologies Institute (ETI) has provided project funding and an equity investment, together totalling £14m ($22m).
-We will use the funds to develop and deploy a 1.5MW/6MWh electricity storage unit on a UK primary substation owned by Western Power Distribution in the Midlands region.
+We are using the funding to develop a 1.5MW/6MWh electricity storage unit, which will be deployed on a UK primary substation owned by Western Power Distribution in the Midlands region.